Cayo Santa Maria Scuba diving is a breeze this day; the water is warm, and the visibility in April 2022 is amazing.

 Once you pass the guard point at the start of the pedraplen, where they check your ID on the main island side, you will arrive at a universe consisting of green tropical vegetation and resorts.

-Wide roads are crisscrossing the islands, with exits to secluded entrances of the large all-inclusive hotels which are the only building complexes on the islands, all bordering the Caribbean sea.
+Wide roads crisscross the islands, with exits to secluded entrances of the large, all-inclusive hotels, which are the only building complexes on the islands, all bordering the Caribbean Sea.

 It is on one of these islands, the Cayo Las Brujas, that you find Marina Gaviota center, the starting point for all sea activities from the Cayo Santa Maria triplet.

 You can go deep-sea fishing from here, take a day trip on a catamaran, visit the delfinario, or, like me today, go scuba diving.

 Also read: How To Get A Tourist Card For Cuba 2022!